Henrium/MolSets/README.md

   - Salt molecular graph;
   - Logarithm conductivity at 298 K (log S/cm).
 - `data_df_stats.pkl` organizes the data with some statistics in `pandas.DataFrame` format.
 - `all_bin_candidates.pkl` contains the candidates (equal weight binary molecular mixture + 1 m salt) for virtual screening.
-Organized in the same format as `data_list.pkl`.
+Organized in the same way as `data_list.pkl`.

 `results` provides model checkpoints and saves files generated in runs.

 *Note: [Git LFS](https://git-lfs.com/) is required to download the `.pkl` files properly.
 Please download them manually if you do not have Git LFS.
+**Data handling is not yet optimized for efficiency.
+Contributions are welcome!

 ## Requirements
 MolSets requires the following packages: